lbryio/lbry.com/content/faq/lbry-directories.md

 - `C:\Users\%USER%\AppData\Local\lbry\lbrynet` or `%localappdata%\lbry\lbrynet` - Daemon configuration and blobs
 - `C:\Users\%USER%\AppData\Local\lbry\lbryum` or `%localappdata%\lbry\lbryum` - Wallet and blockchain headers

-*\*If you originally installed v0.14 and below, you will find the lbrynet and lbryum directories in `%appdata%`*
+*\*If you originally installed v0.14 and below, the lbrynet and lbryum directories will be in `%appdata%`*

 ## MacOS